 Food isn't just about taste, though.
 It's about texture as well.
 You know that crunch you get when you bite a crispy potato chip?
 It wouldn't be the same without the crunch, even if the taste was exactly the same.
 This lady might be crazy, but she shows how important texture on food is.
 There's something kind of admirable about the crazy lady, though.
 She's bold.
 She goes out and feels everything, even when she isn't really supposed to.
 In the end, I think we all kind of want to be like this lady.
 I want to be able to go out and talk to strangers.
 I don't want to feel like I need to do what society demands of me all the time.
 I want to be free – and this woman embodies that.
 Sure, she's breaking some rules, but you gotta break some rules to feel some peaches, ammirite?

 Living sometimes also involves risks, though.
 This old man is told that he can't eat this, that, and all sorts of other things.
 As soon as his daughter leaves, he orders all the things he's not supposed to.
 Why?
 Because you gotta live.
 I think sometimes we're too cautious in life.
 But in the end, you still become an old man (aka you probably won't die if you take a risk, but you won't live if you don't).
 So, you have to make sure you take risks.
 Taking risks is as important as eating, I think this scene is saying.
-What risks have you put off just because you're scare of a worst-case-scenario that probably won't happen?
+What risks have you put off just because you're scared of a worst-case-scenario that probably won't happen?

 I also feel sorry for these kinds of kids.
 Their parents tell them what they can and can't eat.
 To a certain point, that's probably a good idea… but to never have ice cream?
 Crazzzy!

 This scene is about learning to give to those who don't have what you have.
 Do you have the ice cream?
-What about that poor kid in some third world who doesn't?
+What about that poor kid in some third world country who doesn't?
 Being giving not because you want to get something back is important.
 Give just for the sake of the happiness of the other person… that's what this scene is saying.
 What can you give to someone less fortunate?
 What can you do to make someone happier who doesn't have what you have?

 There's a hierarchy in life that most of us follow, at least to a certain degree.
 I remember watching this scene in some Japanese Society class.
 The highest ranking person gets to order what they want.
 Everyone else has to pretend like they're ordering what they want too, but they have to actually just order the same thing as the top dog.
 The very last subordinate in this scene, however, doesn't know this (or forgot), so he takes his time ordering what he wants.
 I think this scene begs a question… why do you do what everyone else does when it makes you unhappy?
 Surely this person would not get the full enjoyment out of the meal if he had to order the same thing as everything else.
 It doesn't actually hurt anyone if he orders what makes him happy, so why shouldn't he?
 Why should we do what society asks us to do when it doesn't make sense (sometimes it does make sense, though, that's the distinguisher you have to figure out).
 As is often the case, food represents happiness – why not choose to take it?